|Claude Buck |

 |click image to enlarge|

 Although Buck spent the last years of his life in Santa Cruz and is considered a California artist, his work also reflects the formal New York and Munich training he received at the beginning of his career.
-He also was a painting instructor at the Studio School of Art in Chicago for some years.
+He died on August 4, 1974.

-Member: Carmel Art Association; Chicago Galleries Association; Society for Sanity in Art; Santa Cruz Artist League, Grand Central Art Gallery.
+Member: Carmel Art Association; Chicago Galleries Association; Society for Sanity in Art; Santa Cruz Artist League, Grand Central Art Gallery; Santa Barbara Art Association.

 Exhibited: Chicago Galleries Association, 1926 (prize), 1927 (prize), 1930 (prize), 1931 (prize); Art Institute of Chicago 1929 (prize); Oakland Art Gallery, 1945 (medal); California Palace of the Legion of Honor, San Francisco, 1944 (medal); Chicago P & S, 1932 (medal); Carmel Art Gallery; Santa Cruz Art Gallery, 1944-46; Chicago Gallery Association.